NickelousTex/LaunchDarklyLOS/README.md

     email: 'JonDoe@gmail.com',
 },
 ```
 Note that changing the key to `test_user` will result in the card disappearing

 Alternatively:
-Update the user key to Jane Doe to show a targeted user flag
+Update the kind to `user` and user_key to `Jane Doe` to pass a targeted user flag to show the card as well.
 ```
 context: {
     kind: 'user',